MicrosoftDocs/bingmaps-docs/BingMaps/venues/floor.md

 ---
 # Venue floor JSON class

-Encapsulates an individual floor of a [venue] that contains the each [entity] on that floor.
+Encapsulates an individual floor of a [venue] that contains each [entity] on that floor.

 ## Properties